-If you check Windows 11 compatibility using the Microsoft PC Health Check app, WhyNotWin11 tool etc you may see that the CPU is not suitable for Windows 11 because the processor doesn’t support MBEC.
+If you check Windows 11 compatibility using the Microsoft PC Health Check app, WhyNotWin11 tool etc., you may see that the CPU is unsuitable for Windows 11 because the processor doesn’t support MBEC.

 What is MBEC?

-The full form of MBEC is Mode Based Execution Control.
+The complete form of MBEC is Mode Based Execution Control.
 MBEC virtualization provides an extra layer of protection from malware attacks in a virtualized environment.
-It enables hypervisors to more reliably verify and enforce the integrity of kernel-level code.
+It enables hypervisors to verify and enforce the integrity of kernel-level code more reliably.
 MBEC provides finer-grain control on execute permissions to help protect the integrity of system code from malicious changes.
-It provides additional refinement within the Extended Page Tables by turning the Execute Enable (X) permission bit into two options: XU for user pages, and XS for supervisor pages.
+It offers additional refinement within the Extended Page Tables by turning the Execute Enable (X) permission bit into two options: XU for user and XS for supervisor pages.

-The CPU selects one or the other based on permission of the guest page and maintains an invariant for every page that does not allow it to be both writable and supervisor-executable at the same time.
+The CPU selects one or the other based on permission of the guest page and maintains an invariant for every page that does not allow it to be both writable and supervisor-executable simultaneously.
 A benefit of this feature is that a hypervisor can more reliably verify and enforce the integrity of kernel-level code.
 The value of the XU/XS bits is delivered through the hypervisor, so hypervisor support is necessary.

 MBEC for Windows 11 Support